Vedanshu21/Brain-Tumour-Identification-and-Classification-from-MRI-images-using-Deep-learning/README.md

-# Brain Tumor Identification and Classification from MRI images using Deep learning
+# Brain Tumor Identification and Classification from MRI images using Deep learning.